2022 Cuban Family Code referendum: Background

 Until 2019, Article 36 of the 1992 Constitution of Cuba defined marriage as "the voluntary union established between a man and a woman", making same-sex marriage constitutionally impermissible.

-In December 2017, LGBT groups began a campaign to repeal the ban as part of the drafting process for the new constitution.
+In December 2017, LGBTQ groups began a campaign to repeal the ban as part of the drafting process for the new constitution.
 On 4 May 2018, Mariela Castro announced proposals for legalizing same-sex marriage as part of the constitutional consultation process.
 On 21 July, the Council of State announced that the draft constitution would define marriage as a "union between two people".
 The National Assembly approved the draft on 22 July, and it was subject to public consultation between 13 August and 15 November 2018.

 The issue of same-sex marriage triggered public debate and organization in Cuba.
 In June 2018, five Christian denominations declared same-sex marriage "contrary to the spirit of the communist revolution".
 In what was described as "a poster war", both opponents and supporters of same-sex marriage put up hundreds of posters around Havana.
 In September 2018, reacting to conservative opposition, President of the Council of State Miguel Díaz-Canel announced his support for same-sex marriage.
 In his first interview since taking office in April, he told Telesur that he supports "marriage between people without any restrictions", and is in favor of "eliminating any kind of discrimination in society".

 Pressure from religious groups and deep-rooted conservatism in Cuban society resulted in the abandonment of the original definition of "a union between two people".
 The final draft of the new constitution was ratified by the National Assembly and defined marriage as a "social and legal institution" and "one of the forms of family organization", leaving marriage law a matter for the National Assembly.
 Mariela Castro said that same-sex marriage would be introduced separately as part of an update to the Family Code.
 The new constitution was approved in a referendum on 24 February 2019, with 90.6% in favor, and entered into force on 10 April of the same year.
 Article 82 of the new constitution states:

 Marriage is a social and legal institution.
 It is one of the forms of family organization.
 It is based on the free consent and the equality of rights, obligations and legal capacity of the spouses.
 The law determines the form in which it is constituted and its effects.